oracle/python-oracledb/doc/src/api_manual/aq.rst

 .. attribute:: Queue.payload_type

     This read-only attribute returns the object type for payloads that can be enqueued and dequeued.
-If using a raw queue, this returns the value None.
+If using a JSON queue, this returns the value ``"JSON"``.
+If using a raw queue, this returns the value ``None``.

     For consistency and compliance with the PEP 8 naming style, the name of the attribute was changed from `payloadType`.
 The old name will